dzdidi/bfx_dex/Readme.md

 2. Lookup up by exchange rate and if our order closed completely - complete.
 Retry with leftover.
 3. If not match found - start announcing by both exact order and by price.

+## NOTE:
+1. Orders do not have ids, which will be necessary for storing trades history
+2. Orders do not have userIds, ideally orders and trades also need to be signed

 # Assumptions:
 1. Clients balance handling lays outside of the scope of this task
 2. One trade pair implementation is sufficient